 To help you make the most of your stay, we have included a guided tour to some of the region’s most interesting sites.
 Visit the unique terraces of Moray, which most historians believe were designed by the Incas to experiment with farming methods at different altitudes, although there are those who believe they are evidence of otherworldly interactions.
 We will leave it up to you to make your own judgement!
 You’ll also stop at the nearby salt pans of Maras, with their bright white and glittering layers, it makes for some amazing photo opportunities!
 For the more active and adventurous amongst you, this area can be explored by mountain bike or as part of a hike.

 Of course, the main attraction here is Machu Picchu and deservedly so, it’s one of the seven modern wonders of the world.
 Most people have seen photographs of it, but nothing will prepare you for seeing it in its full glory.
 For hundreds of years it lay abandoned and it was only rediscovered in 1911 by an American archaeologist who happened to stumble across it.
 You’ll have a chance to walk around the huge site and get those all-important selfies, maybe even with a photobombing llama!

 After an action-packed day exploring the sites, grab your swimming costume and take a dip in the outdoor pool or book a treatment at the fabulous spa, with its extensive menu of traditional and alternative therapies and treatments.
 Yoga sessions are also available.
 Additional activities can be booked onsite, including horse-riding, quad-biking, rafting, kayaking, mountain-biking and paragliding.
-Originally built to fund local projects within the community; the European owners also run a school and children's home in the neighbouring area, which you can visit upon request.
+Originally built to fund local projects within the community; the European owners also run a school and children's home in the neighboring area, which you can visit upon request.

 Accommodation: Hotel Sol y Luna (3 nights)